 Park Lepage, Whitehorse, Yukon

-Ce LePage Park is located in Whitehorse, Yukon, at the corner of Wood Street and 3th Avenue.
-It is at 2 streets only from the main street.
+Ce LePage Park is located in Whitehorse, Yukon at the corner of Wood Street and 3rd Avenue.
+It is only 2 blocks from the main street.
 It was erected in honor of the family of Mr. and Mrs. AR Happy Lepage as a reward for their role in the development of the territory.
-The Lepage family operated lumber camps along the Yukon River for BYN Coy between 1928 and 1949.
+The Lepage family operated lumber camps along the Yukon River for BYN Company between 1928 and 1949.

-Lepage Park features 3 historic buildings and an amphitheater built in the center of the park by the city of Whitehorse.
-Four organizations contributed to the park's development: the Association of Yukon Communities, the Yukon Arts Society, the Art Gallery and the Yukon Historical Museums Association's.
+Lepage Park has 3 historic buildings and an amphitheater built in the center of the park by the city of Whitehorse.
+Four organizations have contributed to the development of this park: the Association of Yukon Communities, the Yukon Arts Society, the Art Gallery and the Yukon Historical Museums Association's.

-Originally, the land had a small frame building with an addition attached to the back, built between 1900 and 1904 and owned by William Donnenworth ..
-Then, in 1963, the property became the residence of AR Happy Lepage and his family.
-Lepage, Happy and his wife Pauline lived there from 1963 to 1978.
-This residence was later bought in 1984 by the city of Whitehorse, renovated and converted into a YHMA office.
+Originally the land had a small frame building with an addition attached to the back, built between 1900 and 1904 and owned by William Donnenworth.
+Then in 1963 the property became the residence of AR Happy Lepage and his family.
+The Lepages, Happy and his wife Pauline, lived there from 1963 to 1978.
+This residence was then bought in 1984 by the city of Whitehorse, renovated and converted into an office of the YHMA.